Monty/WhatsStreamingToday/USAGE.md

 intentional, but if there are a large number, something is probably broken.
 Usually it's Acorn TV's problem.
 Cross check the file called **Acorn_anomalies-[LONGDATE].txt** against what you see in your browser.

-MHz shows on the web are not sorted by title.
-When shows are rearranged, the individual column diffs may look significant.
-Check the "titles" column diffs to see if the changes are only from identical titles being deleted and re-inserted.

 #### To recover an older Acorn-baseline